theMHD-120/Edge-Detection-OSLab-Project/README.md

 - Fully Multithreading (2D thread):
   - Using multithreading to calculate the each ELEMENT of each ROW of Gx and Gy matrices in parallel
   - Compared with 1D: More time spend, lower performance, higher memory usage and doesn't have the optimal result

-- Partial Multithreading:
-  - Using multithreading to calculate the each ROW of Gx and Gy matrices in parallel
-  - Less time spend, higher performance, lower memory usage and has the more optimal result

 ## Results
 Test both fully and partial multithreading methods (for different pictures) and see the results: